SparkCC/sparkcc-governance/sparkcc-constitution.md

 1. A person is eligible to be a member of the association if:

-    1. the person is a natural person, and
+    1. the person is a natural person
-    2. the person has been nominated and approved for membership of the association in accordance with clause 3.

 2. A person is taken to be a member of the association if: